Big brains, baldness and a hybrid

 Returning to the matter of Homo Habilis and Homo sapiens, evolution through random mutation is much easier, as a development process, if a single genetic change gives a straightforward advantage to the species.
 If a single, useful, genetic change occurs, then the creature has that new attribute in one generation.
 That creature has a palpable advantage and its genetic alteration should spread through the population because everyone wants to mate with that creature, because of its better attribute.

-This genetic miracle of Homo Habilis to Homo sapiens is not the only odd feature of us as a species.
-We have bigger brains, and they confer a huge advantage to us, but they are extremely dangerous attributes when it comes to childbirth.
+This genetic miracle of the transformation of Homo Habilis into Homo sapiens is not the only odd feature of us as a biological species.
+We certainly have bigger brains, and they confer a huge advantage to us, but they are extremely dangerous attributes when it comes to childbirth.

 Normally, childbirth for nearly all mammals is a straightforward event, with low mortality rates.
 By comparison, mortality rates for humans is astonishingly high.
 Our babies are born with only a third of their adult brain size, and then rapidly expand them after birth, but they are still dangerously large objects to push through the mother’s cervix and vagina.
 Internal bleeding, ruptures, death by blood loss, blood poisoning and septicaemia have been historically rife when women give birth.
 This problem gives us a clue, that our species isn't natural.
 Species that have evolved naturally, over a long period of time, evolve in such a way that they can reproduce successfully with little trauma.
 Our species doesn't.
 It is as if all the genes required for a larger head had been dumped into our species' genome, but little effort had been made to make the births of such heads a safe process.

-If we add up all the above issues, the only logical conclusion to come to, with regard to the origins of Home Sapiens, is that we did not come about through natural means, through ‘evolution by natural selection, brought about by random mutation’.
-Instead, Homo sapiens was fashioned.
-It is unlikely that we were fashioned from scratch, as we do share a lot of genetic material with early hominids, but it is likely that we are a hybrid of a hominid and another creature.
+If we add up the above issues, then the idea that we developed through natural means, through ‘evolution by natural selection, brought about by random mutation’ looks extremely suspect.
+If we didn't come into being through entirely natural means, then we have to accepted that we were partly, or entirely fashioned.
+It is unlikely that we were fashioned from scratch, as we do share a lot of genetic material with early hominids, but it is scientifically possible that we are a hybrid of a hominid and another creature.
 The hybrid solution is the only scientific way to explain how we gained all the genetic changes needed for our large brains in such a short space of time.
 It also explains our birthing problems and our other anomalous attributes.

 Secondly, our strange genetic attributes of hairlessness and baldness indicate that Species X were entirely hairless.
-We are in the middle-ground, hairyness-wise, between our two parent species; Species X and Homo Habilis.
+We are therefore also in the middle-ground, hairyness-wise, between our two parent species; Species X and Homo Habilis.

-Unfortunately for human mothers, when Homo sapiens was hybridised, it would seem the Homo Habilis body was combined with the Species X skull size, creating us, but at the same time, the relatively small size of Species X's new-borns was lost as an attribute.
-We don't have tiny, big-headed babies.
+If this is correct, then it explains human birth-problems.
+When Homo sapiens was hybridised, it would seem the Homo Habilis body was combined with the Species X skull size, creating us, but at the same time, the relatively small size of Species X's new-borns was lost as an attribute.
+We therefore don't have tiny, big-headed babies.
 Instead, we have big, big-headed babies.
-As a result, human mothers have a very dangerous birthing process.
+As a result, our human mothers have a very dangerous birthing process.
 This mistake may indicate that the first generation of humans were born artificially and only later were they born naturally to human mothers.

-Adding these four features together gives us a good physical description of Species X. We can also assume a few more things.
-Firstly, Species X were technologically advanced when they created us as a hybrid species and possessed a technology beyond the technology we have today.
-Secondly, they were present on Earth a long time ago.
-Recent discoveries of Homo sapiens in a mine in Morocco have dated Homo sapiens to around 300,000 years ago, and so it is likely that Species X was on our planet before that time and made us at least 300,000 years ago.
+If we add all the information together that's been described so far, we have a good physical description of Species X. We can also assume a few more things.
+Firstly, Species X must have been technologically advanced when they created us as a hybrid species and possessed a technology beyond the technology we have today.
+Secondly, they must have been present on Earth a long time ago.
+Recent discoveries of Homo sapiens in a mine in Morocco have dated Homo sapiens to around 300,000 years ago, and so it is likely that Species X was on our planet before that time.
+It also means that they made us at least 300,000 years ago.
+Is there any evidence of this?

 Akhenaten, Pharaoh of Egypt and his family

-Some observers have concluded that the family of Akhenaten bound their heads to create such elongated craniums, but this theory is impossible as their cranial capacity is much larger than a human's.
-Head-binding only alters a skull's shape, it doesn't increase its size.
+Some observers have concluded that the above forms aren't natural, that the family of Akhenaten bound their heads to create such elongated craniums, but that theory is impossible.
+Firstly, the cranial capacity of Akhenaten's family is much larger than a human's, and head-binding only alters a skull's shape, it doesn't increase its size.
+Secondly, head-binding was done by ordinary people to emulate the gods.
+The gods thought they were perfect and had no motivation to do it themselves.

 Other sceptical observers have concluded that Akhenaten's strange appearance was down to a disease, such as Frolich's Syndrome, but that disease would have made him infertile and the records are clear that he was very fertile.
 Also, his wife and offspring all looked the same, making the Frolich's Syndrome theory effectively impossible.

-The most logical answer is the simplest one; Akhenaten's family were as they depicted themselves and they were healthy.
-They look strange because they were not Homo sapiens but a distinctly different species.
+The most logical answer to solve Akhenaten's build, and his family's, is the simplest one; Akhenaten's family were as they depicted themselves.
+They were healthy because that was their physical form, not some aberration.
+They look strange to us because they were not Homo sapiens but a distinctly different species.
 What's more, they were genetically much better suited than us to possessing larger brains, as shown by their tiny offspring.

 It may be that a different species again, living on Earth in our ancient past, were actually the ones who created us as a hybrid species, but the species that Akhenaten and his family belonged to fit the profile exactly.